JuseTiZ/RDH_mutation_analysis/scripts/README.md

 ### plot_structure.py

 This script provides a set of visualization utilities for protein structure and sequence annotation, integrating both secondary structure parsing (via DSSP and mmCIF files) and highly customizable peptide/sequence plotting using Matplotlib.
+It was inspired by and partially references the [seqplot](https://github.com/intbio/seqplot).

 | Main function                      | Purpose                                                                                                                      |
 | ----------------------------- | ---------------------------------------------------------------------------------------------------------------------------- |